julian-swart/julian-swart.github.io/_posts/2019-07-14-the-big-rock-fishing-tournament.md

 ![alt]({{ site.url }}{{ site.baseurl }}/images/big_rock/time2.jpg)
 * In the previous plot, 11-1 PM was the best time block overall.
 However, after I divided it further into 15-minute intervals, 10:00-10:15 AM had the most hook-ups.
 This was followed by a sharp decline.
 10:15-10:30 AM was tied for the worst 15-minute interval all together.
-* This plot indicates what times have higher probabilities for a billfish bite.
+* This graph indicates what times have higher probabilities for a billfish bite.
 Although, there appears to be pretty steady activity throughout the day.
 Better stay alert! (especially from 10-10:15 AM)
 <br/><br/><br/>